© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Middleton Quernhow Hall is a scheduled monument protected by Historic England under reference 1005473.
 View the official record →

-Middleton Quernhow Hall is a medieval hall house located in Yorkshire, England.
+Middleton Quernhow Hall is a moated site located in Yorkshire, England, representing a form of medieval settlement and defensive organisation characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005473.

 Middleton Quernhow Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005473.